 We can see the Three Brothers, the Three Johns, as a microcosm to the macrocosm of Three Gran Loa.

 Gran Simbi Rey Del Aqua- Indio John-Indo Culture

 I am a priest of Puerto-Rican Voudou, Sanse, 7 Loa, and 21 Commissions under God.
-My First Godfather with whom I spent 20 years was a Houngan Asogwe, highest level priest of Haitian Voudou.
+My First Godfather, with whom I spent 20 years, was a Houngan Asogwe, the highest level priest of Haitian Voudou.
 He died in 2009, and due to political turmoil in Haiti and travel bans by the State Dept, I was never able to Kanzo, or initiate into Haitian Voudou, in Haiti.
 My Godfather walks with me as a powerful Ghede Loa, a mentor, advisor, and protector.
 Through his influence, the spicy flavor of Haitian Voudou blends beautifully with the powerful Puerto Rican line of Voudou I have inherited.

-The Loa love humanity, despite our faults and flaws, they see the depth of love we are capable of.
-God is the master of us all, a master which gives us the ability to change what we do not like and learn from our sufferings.
+The Loa love humanity.
+Despite our faults and flaws, they see the depth of love we are capable of.
+God is the master of us all, a master who gives us the ability to change what we do not like and learn from our sufferings.
 When a man screams at God, “how could you let this happen,” God cries back, “how could you let that happen.”
 We are not powerless, and we are not meant to be victims.
 God’s power and divinity run through us all.
 We create a heaven or a hell on earth, individually and collectively, with each movement and with each breath.

 The Loa says the more we recognize God in each other, the more we can come to know God, both individually and collectively.
 If God’s mission is to go to Heaven, it cannot be accomplished until we all see God in each other.
 Each of us builds Heaven for ourselves, individually and collectively.
 Thus we are all in Heaven with God, eventually.